DAY OF THE LOCUST

 obliterated those boundaries between theatre and real life, between the mock violence and the

-Dead Kennedys or the Sex Pistols and the real
+implied threat of the Dead Kennedys or the Sex Pistols and the real

 desire of an audience to destroy a band and everything they stood